Special Educational Needs and Disabilities

 The aim is for every child to follow the National Curriculum and benefit from the additional activities offered by the school wherever possible.

 Through our assessment systems we identify more able children and ensure that they are catered for by differentiation within normal class teaching.
 Those whom we consider would benefit from a specific challenge are given opportunities to take part in additional activities both during and outside the school day.
 We recognise that some children have particular talents and aim to work with parents to encourage their development which may include linking up with other providers.

 Looked After Children- Children in Local Authority Care

 Priority is given in the admissions process to Looked After Children and particular care given to the nurture and support of any such children.

-Ms Deverell can be contacted on the school number (Wednesday-Friday):
+Elaine Stanford can be contacted on the school number on a Friday: